-- 1) [DELETED] - 2) [DELETED] - 3) By ensuring that all infrastructures can be efficiently used by emergency services at all times. - 4) By requiring that all wastewater systems be connected to Council's public reticulated (EcoCare) system. - 5) By ensuring subdivision and development is aligned with infrastructure necessary to serve development. - 6) Ensuring that medium to higher density subdivision in Residential Sub Zone 3A (except lower density lots capable of providing adequate onsite water supply), integrated residential development, visitor accommodation and retirement facilities are supported serviced by adequate appropriate reticulated water supply solutions.
+- 1) [DELETED] - 2) [DELETED] - 3) By ensuring that all infrastructures can be efficiently used by emergency services at all times. - 4) By requiring that all wastewater systems be connected to Council's public reticulated (EcoCare) system. - 5) By ensuring subdivision and development is aligned with infrastructure necessary to serve development - 6) Ensuring that medium to higher density subdivision in Residential Sub Zone 3A, integrated residential development and retirement facilities are supported by adequate appropriate reticulated water supply solutions